Retro-Logic/office-invaders/README.md

 - Fifth wireframe consists of instructions on how to play the game, what arrow keys to use to move around and which key to press to shoot projectiles into the enemies.
 - Sixth wireframe includes credits to all the people who were part of this project.

+- Second Wireframe is the fine team decided to go ahead with.
+Social Media Icons were positioned to the center.
+Font and further Styling has been added.

 # Languages used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
 - [CSS3](https://en.wikipedia.org/wiki/CSS)